-NOTE: Skydio will skip image capture locations that are located outside any of the toggled geofence boundaries (and Extend Capture Area is not enabled).
+NOTE: Skydio will skip image capture locations that are located outside any of the toggled geofence boundaries.
 This may result in gaps in coverage.

-STEP 9: Set AR Observer
+STEP 10: Set AR Observer

 The AR Observer allows you to set the point of view from which you can observe an augmented-reality view of the scan progress.
 When you set your AR Observer point, the drone will take a static image from that position.
 The AR drone will follow the white lines, which denote the planned flight path and image capture locations.
-The purple AR lines show the Lateral Pillar Bounds.
+The purple AR lines show the Wall Bounds.

-Toggle 😉 to switch between the static AR Observer image and the drone's camera feed at any time during the scan.
+Toggle 🕑 to switch between the static AR Observer image and the drone's camera feed at any time during the scan.